m0-foundation/m-portal/audits/Kirill-Fedoseev-audit-report-v2.md

 ## [I-01] Incorrect NatSpec comment for `currentIndex`

-The NatSpec comment for `currentIndex` in `IContinuousIndexing` references `updateIndex`, which no longer exists in the spoke M version.
+The NatSpec comment for `currentIndex` in `IContinuousIndexing` references `updateIndex`, which works differently in the spoke M version.
 Consider updating the NatSpec comment to reflect the current implementation.

 ```solidity